scaffold-eth/scaffold-eth/README.md

 ### Checkpoint 3: 🔑 Rigged Contract

 Start by creating a `receive()` function in the `RiggedRoll.sol` contract to allow it to receive Eth.
+This will allow us to fund the RiggedRoll contract from the faucet which is required for our contract to call the rollTheDice() function.

 Next add a `riggedRoll()` function.
 This function should predict the randomness of a roll, and if the outcome will be a winner, call `rollTheDice()` on the DiceGame contract.